monome/docs/norns/help.md

 wifi is the most straightforward way to back up your norns.
 These instructions are provided for times when you are unable to connect norns to wifi (no dongle, no network, etc).
 {: .label}

-If you have a stock norns, connect it to a second computer via [serial](../advanced-access/#serial).
+If you have a standard norns, connect it to a second computer via [serial](../advanced-access/#serial).
 If you have a shield, host a hotspot for it and connect it to a second computer via [ssh](../wifi-files/#ssh).
 Then, insert a USB stick into norns.

 - Make sure the USB stick is detected with `ls /media`
 	- you should see `usb` listed, in a different color